-It is recommended that this function be performed by the RRI Office(r).
+It is recommended this function to be performed by the RRI Office(r).

-STAGE 6.4.
+STEP 6.4.
 Decide the Ethics Line communication mechanisms.

 TO DO: Establish the communication tools to be used by the Ethics Line to complete and resolve notifications.